joyfarrington/ai-use-guardrails/README.md

 Intent
 This is not a technical model governance framework.
 It focuses on day-to-day AI usage controls that support audit readiness, accountability, and human oversight.
+How This Scales in an Organization
+In a production environment, these guardrails would be enforced through policy, staff training, approved AI tool lists, and periodic review.
+Logging could be centralized, ownership assigned by role, and audits performed to validate adherence.